grame-cncm/guidolib/Qt/package/appPack-readme.txt

 ======================================================================
          guido2image
 ======================================================================
+guido2image
-guido2image is a command-line tool to export GUIDO Music Notation (from a file or directly as an argument) to various image formats, including PDF and svg.
+	export GUIDO Music Notation to various image formats, including PDF and svg.
 	On MacOS, you should have the Qt libraries installed to use guido2image.
-Note that the Qt libraries are part of the GuidoEditor and GuidoSceneComposer bundles.
+Note that the Qt libraries are included in the GuidoEditor and GuidoSceneComposer bundles.

+guido2svg
+	export GUIDO Music Notation to svg.

+guido2midi
+	converts GUIDO Music Notation to MIDI file.

+guidogetpagecount
+	gives the page count of a GUIDO score.

+guidogetvoicecount
+	gives the voice count of a GUIDO score.

+guidogetversion
+	gives the current GUIDO engine version.

 ======================================================================
 	Notes